karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 -------------------------------------------------------------------------------------------
 ReplicationController: (create, replace, delete, describe, explain, edit, apply )
 -------------------------------------------------------------------------------------------
-A ReplicationController ensures that a number of pod replicas are running. `ReplicationController` is similer to ReplicaSet. but Replicaset is the next-generation for ReplicationController that supports the new set-based label "selector".
+A `ReplicationController` ensures that a number of pod replicas are running. `ReplicationController` is similer to `ReplicaSet`. but `Replicaset` is the next-generation for `ReplicationController` that supports the new set-based label `selector`.
 It's mainly used by Deployment as a mechanism to orchestrate pod creation, deletion and updates.

 Note:  that we recommend using Deployments instead of directly using ReplicaSets, unless you require custom update orchestration or don't require updates at all.